-About 50 years ago, New Jersey was considered a tax haven.
-It grew wealthy under that regime, but over the past two decades it has competed with California for the position as the second-worst state for economic freedom.
+About 60 years ago, New Jersey was considered a tax haven.
+It grew wealthy under that regime, but over the last decade it has dwelt in the bottom five for economic freedom.
 As long as it is better than New York, it will probably continue to get tax refugees from that state, but more New Yorkers now move to Florida than to New Jersey.

 Land-use freedom is quite limited in New Jersey.
 The state lets cities adopt rent control, and local zoning rules are often highly exclusionary, even though the state has been losing population for years.
-Renewable portfolio standards are among the highest in the country, raising electricity rates.
-In 2013–14, the state adopted a minimum wage.
-Labor-market freedom was already bad because of strict workers’ compensation rules, mandated short-term disability insurance, mandated family leave, no right-to-work law, and a stricter-than-federal anti-discrimination law.
-Occupational freedom is, perhaps surprisingly for such a corrupt state, close to average.
-However, in 2013–14, nurse practitioner freedom of independent practice was abolished.
-Insurance regulation is fairly strict, and there is a price-gouging law, which Governor Christie deployed after Hurricane Sandy to devastating effect.
+Renewable portfolio standards are among the highest in the country, raising electric rates.
+In 2013, the state adopted a minimum wage.
+Labor-market freedom was already bad because of strict workers’ compensation rules, mandated short-term disability insurance, mandated paid family leave, no right-to-work law, and a stricter-than-federal anti-discrimination law.
+Health insurance mandates are extensive.
+New Jersey has had no telecommunications deregulation, but there is statewide video franchising.
+Occupational licensing is more extensive than average.
+In 2013, nurse practitioner freedom of independent practice was abolished.
+Insurance rate regulation is strict, and the state has a price-gouging law, which Governor Christie deployed after Hurricane Sandy to devastating effect.
+The Tesla sales model was recently legalized.
 The civil liability system is somewhat better than average.

-New Jersey has improved over time on personal freedom and is now better than average.
-Incarceration and victimless crime arrest rates, drug and nondrug, have all fallen since 2000.
-Asset forfeiture, however, has not been reformed much.
-New Jersey is a bad state for tobacco freedom, travel freedom, and gun rights, but it is a good state for gambling and same-sex marriage.
+New Jersey has improved over time on personal freedom, but so have other states, leaving it still worse than average.
+Incarceration and victimless crime arrests, drug and nondrug, have all fallen since 2000, but drug arrests are currently spiking.
+You can lose your driver’s license for a non-driving-related drug offense.
+The state did slash prison collect phone call rates in 2015.
+Asset forfeiture, however, has not been reformed very much.
+New Jersey is a bad state for tobacco freedom, travel freedom, and gun rights, but it is a good state for gambling.
 The picture on educational freedom is mixed.
 Homeschools and private schools are barely regulated, but there are no public or private school choice programs.
 Cannabis freedom is similarly mixed.
 The state has a limited medical cannabis law, but otherwise it has done nothing to reduce penalties.
 Alcohol freedom is a bit above average, but the state interferes here too.
 Direct wine shipment is tightly regulated, and the rules on when a grocery store may sell wine are complicated—perhaps to create a “tollbooth” where state politicians can extract rents.